 - Providing workflow’s for forms (Banks have lots of forms that could be automated)

 - Search engine to find people, tools and documents

 These points are related to deploying and leveraging a versatile asset that helps with executing on an IT shared services model for application and information delivery.
 It also enables the business by providing a solid platform to quickly deploy applications for specific job functions.

 However the blog doesn’t address the silo’d nature of banks IT operations, techno-phobe end user culture, stripped down staffing, weak management teams and general inability to execute due to all these factors and more.
 The executives challenge will be to drop barriers between departments, staff accordingly with fresh blood, retain grey hair expertise and fostering an agile/cooperative environment for speedy execution.
 Most banks Ive worked with are band the eight ball when it comes to execution, much to slow and playing endless catch up with the business roadmap.
 Look to outsourcing and refreshing management teams (Fire them, they created the problem) and HR endorsed incentives/metrics to solve the problem.

 In the end its about superior customer service, enabling staff to up sell/cross sell, improve employee on boarding and succession planning and reducing staffs time in front of a computer so they can invest more time servicing their clients and selling.
-Its also about creating an IT environment that has minimal complexity, is agile (ei.e. not locked into proprietary frameworks) and extendable (can integrate acquisitions and or new offices).
+Its also about creating an IT environment that has minimal complexity, meets compliance requirements and is agile (ei.e. not locked into proprietary frameworks) and extendable (can integrate acquisitions and or new offices).